Logitech G533 Headset Review: Powerful Performance for Clarity of Sound

 And that’s never more evident than when using the Logitech G533.
 Because the headset’s diaphragms are malleable, the transition of sound from angle to angle, even minutely, is silky smooth and packed with information.
 Pronounced by the headset’s scary-good implementation of Dolby DTS surround sound, I felt every thoom of every artillery strike shake my breastbone; I felt every piston of every tank I drove rumble beneath my tired, tattered boots; and I felt the crackle of every round that found its way into an enemy helmet reverberate up and down my forearms.

 But the precise moment I knew the G533 was special was in the quietude of battle, when I was tasked with sneaking about a village just before daybreak somewhere deep in the French countryside.
 I was overrun.
-I had become too lackadaisical in my approach and now seemed doomed.
+I had become too lazy in my approach and seemed doomed.

-The house in which I found myself cornered was pitch.
+The house in which I found myself cornered was pitch black.
 For a moment, I nearly turned my brightness up, but then thought better and turned up the volume on the G533 instead.
 I listened – really listened.

 I burst through the back door and turned, sights drawn, toward the right rear of the house.
 The two Germans there turned to scatter, but I mowed them down in an instant.
 Then, as I heard a single pair of boots behind me, I turned and cut the other soldier down.